19balazs86/PlayingWith_gRPC/README.md

 # Playing with .NET Core gRPC
-Try out the .NET Core client and server gRPC Remote Procedure Call (RPC) framework.
-This can be a good fit for high-performance or streaming communication between microservices.
+Explore the fundamentals and features of the gRPC Remote Procedure Call (RPC) framework in .NET.
+It is a good fit for high-performance or streaming communication between microservices.

-#### In this example
+#### Projects in the solution

 `Grpc.Demo.ProtoLib`

 - Contains the proto file in a common library for the client and server projects
-- CertificateStore.cs: It is used to read the certificate from the Current User Store
+- CertificateHelper.cs: It is used to read the certificate from the Current User Store

 `Grpc.Demo.WebServer`